 In addition we’re working to improve the community’s access to Information in the forms of the GitHub Digest (#1, #2 and #3), better communication channels and support and a revamp in documentation.
 We’re also passionate about making it easier for the technically and the non-technical part of our community to be able to see how much work is being done without being required to have any coding skills with high-level overviews and more miscellaneous approaches such as visualizations.

 Looking at the road to MVP, one of the defining criteria of MVP for us is that the network and TNM implementation would be functional and stable-ish enough for developers to use it to deploy their apps.
-We’ve established that we will do this in 3 steps/minor milestones.
+We’ve established that we will do this in 3 steps/minor milestones (before MVP).
 We have just achieved the 1st of these steps.
-It took us 6 weeks.
-Two more to go (to MVP).
+Two more to go.
 We plan to show you the first outcomes of our work within a few weeks and gather feedback.
 If it turns out that we need some course corrections - this may require us to change the roadmap.
 The new platform and our strategy are oriented around requestors/developers so feedback-wise we plan to work mainly with this group to make the experience as smooth as possible.

 We have 3 Golem products being designed.
 They will be presented in the form of “inspirational packages” with a bounty.
 Besides that, one other product, the one we mentioned as the “use case coming together with the MVP” is already in development.
 Those are the initial propositions and hopefully the community will deliver more.